Spyrals-IO/restruct/README.md

 val ageAsInt = (Path \ "age").as[Int]
 ```

 The third implicit conversion is on the Schema construction itself.
-When you mix schema using the _and_ function it does not
+When you mix schemas using the _and_ function it does not
 build a Schema[YourType] if build a composite Schema of tuples.
 To transform the first into the last, the Schema _apply_ function is called implicitly.
-You can call it yourself if you prefer.

 ````scala
 import io.github.methrat0n.restruct.schema.Schema